- Home

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.

+Your age, fitness and overall health will also affect your prognosis.
 Doctors often use numbers (statistics) when considering someone’s prognosis.
-Statistics reflect the typical outcome of disease in large numbers of people.
-While statistics give doctors a general idea about a disease, they won’t necessarily reflect your specific situation.
+While statistics give doctors a general idea about how a disease might progress, they won’t necessarily reflect your specific situation.

-Although most cases of secondary cancer in the liver can’t be cured, surgery and other treatments can keep many cancers under control for months or even many years.
-Whatever the prognosis, palliative treatment can relieve symptoms, such as pain, to improve quality of life.
-It can be used at any stage of advanced cancer.
+Although most cases of secondary liver cancer can’t be cured, surgery and other treatments can keep many cancers and symptoms under control for months or even many years.
+Read more about palliative treatment for secondary liver cancer.

-For more on this, see Palliative treatment and Living with advanced cancer.
+For more on this, see our general sections on Palliative treatment and Living with advanced cancer.

 More resources